cedardevs/onestop/README.md

 ## Legal

-This software was developed,
-under the OneStop project: 1553647,
-NOAA award number NA12OAR4320137 to CIRES.
+This software was developed by Team Foam-Cat, under the OneStop project: 1553647 and MSN project: 1555839, NOAA award number NA12OAR4320137 and NA17OAR4320101 to CIRES.
 This code is licensed under GPL version 2.
 © 2016 The Regents of the University of Colorado.